ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 ### Fewer Keys

-When doing a second `kdbGet` with a new keyset no keys will be returned when no backends report changed data, because kdb internally thinks the data is already up-to-date.
+When doing a second `kdbGet` with a new keyset no keys will be returned when no backends report changed data, because kdb internally thinks the data is already up-to-date:
-A unit test by @atmaxinger:

 ```c
 static void test_doubleGet (void)